IvicaV/LeanTags/README.md

 Open the "Saved Links" page to manage your sessions.
 Rename them, restore entire sessions with a single click, open individual links, or delete what you no longer need.

 ### ➕ Research Assistant
-Add links manually to your sessions!
+You can also add links manually to your sessions!
 Paste a URL, and LeanTabs **automatically fetches the page title** for you (e.g., converting a YouTube link into the video title).

 ### 🪟 Smart Restore
 Restores your tabs exactly how you left them – respecting your **original window structure**.
 If a session had tabs from two different windows, LeanTabs can reopen them in two new windows.